 Fellows provide primary care within a half-day per week geriatric clinic at the University and half-day in the VA Geriatric Evaluation and Management Continuity Clinic over the twelve months.
 The VA clinic has a unique and well-developed staffing model that incorporates combined geriatric medicine and geriatric psychiatry oversight.
-Fellows are assigned a nursing home staff mentor and follow nursing home patients at area nursing homes throughout the year.

 For More Information contact: